17jwk3/ECG_Li/README.md

-This is an ECG reader capable of recording data and transmistting the data to a computer or cellphone for analyzing using 3 leads.
+This is an ECG reader capable of recording data and transmistting the data via bluetooth to a computer or cellphone for analyzing using 3 leads.

 The PCB uses a ESP32-C3-MINI-1-N4, a Li-Po with a battery charging module and a buck conmverter to supply 3.3V to the rest of the components.